 Now that you know what to pack in your carry-on bag for flight, you’ll be all set to survive and maybe even enjoy your long-haul or overnight flight.

 What about you?
 What do you always put on your carry-on packing list?
-Drop it in the comments!
+What are your long-haul flight essentials?

 Related posts about what to pack in your carry-on bag